holdenlee/fluidity/README.md

 About
 =====

 Implements the Copycat (Parallel terraced scan) architecture in Hofstadter's Fluid Concepts and Creative Analogies.
+Applies it towards the "SeekWhence" program, which finds the rule behind a integer sequence given the input.

 What's here
 ===========

-Defined the datatypes
+Defined the datatypes in PTScan

 * Codelets, Coderack
 * Slipnet
 * World

-(Workspace is just w for now.)
+I'm trying to make this as modular as possible (though the PTScan architecture doesn't lend itself to this so easily).
+Right now it's missing a lot of the important stuff: activations, relative strengths, etc. It can take an abitrary workspace type w.

+This is specialized for SeekWhence.
+The Workspace is defined there as a graph of subsequences the program has found explanations for.

 Dynamics